What to know ahead of Super Tuesday

 When do the polls close?

-Super Tuesday polls open from 6 a.m. to 7 p.m.
+Super Tuesday polls open from 6 a.m. to 7 p.m. in Virginia.
+To find your polling location, click here.

+In North Carolina, polls are open from 6:30 a.m. until 7:30 p.m.
 To find your polling location, click here.